rendyrianda/rendyrianda/README.md

 ### Hello there
 I'm 19 y.o weebs, nintendo fanboy, love cyber security, pixel art and cats.
 Also I'm big fan of Radiohead.
 I don't actually have any project right now cuz I'm pretty busy doing stuff.
-Anyway since you were here, checkout my other social media:
+Anyway since you were here, checkout my Twitter : @rndyrnda
-Twitter: @rndyrnda
-Instagram: @rendy_rianda
 <!--
 **rndnd/rndnd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.